combinators/expression-problem/README.md

 On linux, execute the `evaluate_cp.sh` script within its current directory and it will create a `cpp-report.txt` file within `target/ep-firstVersion`

+## Compiling Haskel and running test cases with HUnit

+The Haskell code uses [HUnit](https://hackage.haskell.org/package/HUnit) for testing.
+The `resources` folder in the haskell language subproject contains the Data and Test folders necessary.

+On linux, execute the `evaluate_haskell.sh` script within its current directory and it will create a `haskell-report.txt` file within `target/ep-firstVersion`

 # References